zaxor0/zwerchhau/README.md

 This represents your ability to learn and both informal and formal education.
 Half this number and round up, this represents additional skills you receive advantage on.
 You may also choose to use one of these points on additional languages, instead of skills.

 ### Charisma
-There are no points assigned to charisma.
+Charisma rolls are to be rarely used in this system; ideally they are reserved for critical moments or where serious harm could occur.
+However, these checks should be accompanied by role playing.

 As a role playing game, dialogue is considered a core feature; as such, reducing social interactions to points or rolls limits experience of play in regards to this "core" feature.

+Examples of good charisma checks:
+- A fighter needs to rally her mercenary allies
+- A rogue needs to con their way out of a likely torture or death

+Examples of bad charisma checks:
+- A bard wants to seduce a maiden
+- A wizard wants to convince a duke to betray his lover

 Not all players prefer to role play as their character, but in dialogue based interactions players should come up with details on how or what they do while interacting with NPCs.
 Simple saying "I want to convince the king to hire us" provides less flavor for everyone else at the table than saying "My character, points out his noble lineage of the House of Swarsington, provides examples of loyalty to the throne (including a list of battles), in order to sway the king to hire us."

 This system assumes that a player's character should be however charismatic they want them to be.
 That does not mean they can charm their way into anything, but any attempt to do so better serves gameplay with thoughtful and engaging dialogue.

 What is a successful charismatic action then?
 This ultimately should be up to the DM, who should have some concept of what a given NPC might find convincing or not.

-If a check is needed, simply roll "behind the scenes" based on a standard check.
+If a check is needed, simply roll "behind the scenes."
 If a player has relevant skills, diplomacy, lying, or is knowledgeable on the topic at hand, consider giving them advantage.

 ### Wisdom
 All players start with 1 wisdom.